-UX designers now need to not only design UI, but also perform in-depth interviews, conduct studies, and run usability tests.
-This has led many professionals to choose a more specialised career as UX researcher, not designer.
+UX designers now need to not only design UI but also perform in-depth interviews, conduct studies, and run usability tests.
+This has led many professionals to choose a more specialised career as a UX researcher, not a designer.

 Wireframe prototyping gains importance